The Miracle

 Imagine, if you would, a world where everything was brown.
 Now, I don’t know the science behind that, I don’t know how such a world would work, but imagine it, in your mind, a world where everything was brown.

-One day, here in Stuart, Iowa, right in your own backyard, something green begins to grow.
+One day, here in Iowa, right in your own backyard, something green begins to grow.
 Can you even imagine that?
 A color no one had ever seen before begins to emerge right there, behind your house, in the midst of all that brown.
-Why think of how excited your kids would be.
+Why think of how excited you kids would be.

 But you know what?
 It happens everyday, the whole world over, and no one even notices.”